Changes in Status

 Withdrawal and Readmission

-Students who wish to withdraw from the college must give official notification to their academic dean.
-Notification must be received prior to the beginning of classes in any term, or tuition will be due on a pro rata basis.
+Students who wish to withdraw from the college must give official notification to the Time Away Office.
+Notification must be received prior to the beginning of classes in any term, or tuition will be due on a pro-rata basis.
 (See the section Fall and Spring Refunds in Financial Policies.)
-For students withdrawing on their own initiative after the beginning of classes and up to the first day of the last four weeks of regular classes in the fall or spring term, or before the last two weeks of regular classes in a summer term, a W is assigned in lieu of a regular grade for each course.
-After these dates an F grade is recorded unless withdrawal is caused by an emergency beyond the control of the student, in which case a W is assigned by the student’s academic dean.
+For students withdrawing on their initiative after the beginning of classes and up to the first day of the last four weeks of regular classes in the fall or spring term, or before the last two weeks of regular classes in a summer term, a W is assigned in lieu of a regular grade for each course.
+After these dates, an F grade is recorded unless withdrawal is caused by an emergency beyond the control of the student, in which case a W is assigned as part of the time away process.
 Withdrawals from the university during a semester will not be approved after the last day of classes.
-Students who withdraw voluntarily during the last four weeks of classes may not apply for readmission for the subsequent semester.

 Students may be involuntarily withdrawn for academic reasons, financial reasons, violation of academic regulations, disciplinary reasons, as well as administratively.
 Their withdrawal will be noted accordingly on the official academic record.
 Students with a dismissal pending are not in “good standing” and therefore are ineligible to undertake coursework scheduled to be taught during the pending dismissal period.
 Students who received an I or X grade during a semester in which they experienced a voluntary or involuntary separation from Duke, may, at the discretion of their academic dean, be advised to complete the outstanding work prior to returning to school.

-Applications for readmission are made to the appropriate school or college through the Time Away Office.
-Each application is reviewed by the appropriate academic officer(s) and health provider(s).
-A return decision is made on the basis of the applicant’s previous record at Duke, evidence of increasing maturity and discipline, and general readiness to return and wellness assessment.
-Students who are readmitted must meet residential requirements.
+Return requests are made to the appropriate school or college through the Time Away Office.
+Each request is reviewed by the Time Away Office and other relevant campus partners.
+A return decision is made based on information shared by the student on the return request form, information shared by relevant providers, and general readiness to return.
+Students who are returned must meet residential requirements.
 All returning students are eligible to live in on-campus housing unless they have been deemed ineligible due to a university sanction.

-Applications for readmission must be completed by November 1 for enrollment in the spring, by April 1 for enrollment in the summer, and by July 1 for enrollment in the fall.
+Return requests must be completed by November 1 for enrollment in the spring, by April 1 for enrollment in the summer, and by June 1 for enrollment in the fall.
 For more information, visit the Time Away Office website at undergrad.duke.edu/student-success/time-away-office.

 Leave of Absence

 Registration information will be provided by the university registrar to all students who are approved to return from a leave of absence.
 All returning students must register prior to the first day of classes for the term of intended enrollment.
-Students returning from approved leaves and desiring housing on campus will be placed in the general housing lottery, provided they have submitted the appropriate information to the Office of Housing, Dining & Residential Life by its published deadline and provided that they lived on campus before taking their approved leave.
-Students who fail to return as expected will be withdrawn from the university and will have to apply for readmission.
-Detailed information about requesting and returning from a leave of absence is provided on the request form available in the academic deans’ offices and on the respective websites.
+Students returning from time away and desiring housing on campus will be placed in the general housing lottery, provided they have submitted the appropriate information to the Office of Housing, Dining & Residential Life by its published deadline and provided that they lived on campus before taking their approved leave.
+Detailed information about requesting and returning from a leave of absence is provided on the Time Away Office website.
 Students returning to Trinity College of Arts & Sciences or the Pratt School of Engineering should visit the Time Away Office website at undergrad.duke.edu/student-success/time-away-office.

 Transfer between Duke University Schools